ZhimingZo/HGCN/README.md

 ## Introduction

-The proposed High-order Graph Convolutional Network (HGCN) is a novel graph convolutional network architecture that operates on regression tasks with graph-structured data.
+The proposed High-order Graph Convolutional Network (HGCN) is a graph convolutional network architecture that operates on regression tasks with graph-structured data.
 We evaluate our model for 3D human pose estimation on the [Human3.6M Dataset](http://vision.imar.ro/human3.6m/).

 In this repository, only 2D joints of the human pose is exploited as inputs.
 We utilize the method described in Pavllo et al. [2] to normalize 2D and 3D poses in the dataset.
 To be specific, 2D poses are scaled according to the image resolution and normalized to [-1, 1]; 3D poses are aligned with respect to the root joint .
 Please refer to the corresponding part in Pavllo et al. [2] for more details.
 For the 2D ground truth, we predict 16 joints (as the skeleton in Martinez et al. [1] and Zhao et al. [3] without the 'Neck/Nose' joint).
 For the 2D pose detections, the 'Neck/Nose' joint is reserved.